fagun18/Website-Comparison-Tool/README.md

 - Python 3.x installed on your system
 - The required Python libraries installed.
 You can install them using pip:

-`pip install requests selenium webdriver_manager beautifulsoup4 difflib `
+`pip install requests bs4 Pillow selenium webdriver_manager `
 - Chrome web browser installed (required for Selenium WebDriver)